FarizAbidD/sekolah-app/README.md

 - `/api/user/addSubjects` - Assign subjects to a user
 - `/api/user/getListUser` - Fetch list of users based on filters (name, major, grade)

+## Postman Collection

+A Postman collection for testing the Sekolah Application API is included in this repository the file name is `SEKOLAH.postman_collection.json`.

+## SQL DB

+Sql Db is included with file `Sekolah.sql`

 ---